-During the year, the group has entered into Memorandum of Agreements with third party buyers for sales of 4 vessels.
-The sales of vessels are expected to be completed in next financial year, with transfer of legal titles of the vessels which are to be sold, upon full settlement of sales consideration from buyers.
-As at June 30, 2008, the 4 vessels were classified as non-current assets held for sale in accordance with FRS 105.
+In 2008, the group has entered into Memorandum of Agreements with third party buyers for sales of four vessels.
+As a result, the four vessels were classified as non-current assets held for sale in accordance with FRS 105 as at June 30, 2008.
+The sales of vessels were completed during the current financial year.